chalupajs/chalupa/docs/README.md

 Note, that env prefixing applies to module configs as well (see the [Modules](#modules) section).

-Also, what you've just seen is an example of using a [plugin](#plugins). `EnvPrefix.from()` constructs a new plugin instance, which is then passed to the `use()` method on the Catamaran builder.
-Catamaran will invoke the "used" plugins at various events and lifecycle phases.
-You can find more information regarding the inner workings of plugins in the [Plugins](#plugins) and the [Extending Catamaran](#extending-catamaran) sections.
+Also, what you've just seen is an example of using a [plugin](#plugins). `EnvPrefix.from()` constructs a new plugin instance, which is then passed to the `use()` method on the Chalupa builder.
+Chalupa will invoke the "used" plugins at various events and lifecycle phases.
+You can find more information regarding the inner workings of plugins in the [Plugins](#plugins) and the [Extending Chalupa](#extending-chalupa) sections.

 ### Loading Configuration Files

 While environment variables constitute the preferred source of configuration values (refer to [The Twelve-Factor App: Config](https://12factor.net/config)), there are instances when loading values from files is a better option.
-For this end, Catamaran comes with support for JSON and YAML configuration files.
+For this end, Chalupa comes with support for JSON and YAML configuration files.

 Let's assume, that we have a configuration class as follows.